-Normal patellofemoral joint has two kinds of stabilizers - active stabilizers (extensor muscles), and passive stabilizers (bones and ligaments).
+The normal patellofemoral joint has two kinds of stabilisers - active stabilisers (extensor muscles), and passive stabilisers (bones and ligaments):

-- bone stabilizers - deep femoral sulcus, high lateral trochlea.
+- bone stabilisers: deep femoral sulcus, high lateral trochlea

-- ligament stabilizers - medial patellofemoral retinaculum, medial patellofemoral ligament.
+- ligament stabilisers: medial patellofemoral retinaculum, medial patellofemoral ligament

-The "crossing sign" is a line represented by deepest part of trochlear groove, crossing the anterior aspect of condyles, assesed on lateral radiographs.
-"Double contour sign" is a double line at anterior aspect of condyles, and seen if medial condyle is hypoplastic.
-Skyline view can show decreased trochlear depth and large sulcus angle (>150 degree).
+The "crossing sign" represents abnormally elevated floor of the trochlear groove rising above the top of the wall of one of the femoral condyles, assessed on lateral radiographs.
+"Double contour sign" is a double line at the anterior aspect of condyles, and seen if medial condyle is hypoplastic.
+Skyline view can show decreased trochlear depth and large sulcus angle (>144º).

-Lateral trochlear inclination, trochlear facet asymmetry and trochlear depth, are used to judge trochlear dysplasia (See images of Case 1).
+Lateral trochlear inclination, trochlear facet asymmetry, and trochlear depth are used to judge trochlear dysplasia.

-- type A : normal shape of trochlea, but shallow trochlear groove
+- type A: normal shape of the trochlea, but a shallow trochlear groove

-- type D : type C features + vertical link between facets ('cliff pattern')
+- type D: type C features and a vertical link between facets ('cliff pattern') 3

 Lateral trochlear inclination

 The most superior section showing trochlear cartilage is selected for this measurement.
-The inclination is the angle formed between the plane of the lateral trochlear facet subchondral bone and a tangential line through posterior femoral condyles (See images from Case 1).
-An angle of less than 11 degrees is considered abnormal.
+The inclination is the angle formed between the plane of the lateral trochlear facet subchondral bone and a tangential line through posterior femoral condyles.
+An angle of <11º is considered abnormal.

 Trochlear facet asymmetry

-This is the ratio of medial trochlear facet width to lateral trochlear facet width and measured in the axial plane (As described in images from Case 1).
-A ratio of less than 0.4 is considered abnormal (ie. it is abnormal if the medial facet is less than 40% the width of the lateral facet).
+This is the ratio of medial trochlear facet width to lateral trochlear facet width and measured in the axial plane.
+A ratio of <0.4 is considered abnormal (i.e. it is abnormal if the medial facet is <40% the width of the lateral facet).

 This measures the inset depth of the trochlear groove (sulcus) relative to the mean of the medial and lateral femoral condyle outsets.
-It is determined on axial imaging at the same level as trochlear facet asymmetry.
-A trochlear depth of less than 3mm is considered abnormal.
+It is determined by axial imaging at the same level as the trochlear facet asymmetry.
+A trochlear depth of <3 mm is considered abnormal.